insellab/insellab.github.io/counts_files.md

 All counts values are linear, i.e. NOT log transformed.

 These are the input files used for all DE analysis in our study via EdgeR, hence will allow replication of presented values for DE of GPCRs (and other genes) as well as estimation of expression in CPM.
-These files should also work for other DE analysis software (e.g. DEseq2), however please note that for DEseq, all counts values must be rounded to integer values.
+These files should also work for other DE analysis software (e.g. DEseq2), however please note that for DEseq, all counts values must be rounded to integers.

 **If using any of these Counts files for DE analysis, please cite the TOIL paper, TCGA and GTEX as detailed on our [home](https://insellab.github.io/) page.**